Miss District of Columbia USA

 The Miss District of Columbia USA competition is the pageant that selects the representative for the District of Columbia in the Miss USA pageant.
 Four District of Columbia representatives have won the Miss USA title.
 Of those two, Deshauna Barber and Kára McCullough won successive Miss USA titles in 2016 and 2017.
-The most recent placement was Faith Porter in 2022, placing Top 16.
+The most recent placement was Cassie Baloue in 2023, placing Top 20.

-Two Miss District of Columbia USA titleholders previously held the Miss District of Columbia Teen USA title and three have competed at Miss America.
+Two Miss District of Columbia USA titleholders previously held the Miss District of Columbia Teen USA title and four have competed at Miss America, one as Miss New Jersey.

-Faith Porter of Bowie, Maryland is crowned Miss District of Columbia USA 2022 on June 5, 2022 at the Renaissance Washington, DC Downtown Hotel in Washington, D.C.
-She represented District of Columbia for the title of Miss USA 2022, placed at the Top 16.